 Prepaid subscriptions have their own customizable dunning process.
 If the credit card on file fails when auto-refilling and the subscription is not replenished, Chargify will attempt to retry the collection of the replenishment payment for the number of days set in the dunning strategy.
 The option of emailing the customer also exists with a pre-configured email template which can be customized per your business needs.

 If payment is not able to be collected to replenish the subscription, the subscription will remain active until the balance is depleted.
 It will not be marked as past due, but its dunning status will be reflected under the subscription’s Dunning tab.
+Additionally, it will be marked with the temporary status “Prepaid Dunning”; this status is available as a filter so you may easily find all “overdue” prepaid subscriptions.

 Upon depletion, the subscription moves into a ‘suspended’ status.
 Any prepaid subscription in suspended status can be reactivated by applying a new prepayment.
 Subscriptions in suspended status can also be canceled.